 Heading into 2019, AI is less something that sounds like it belongs in the future, and more so something that advertisers are getting comfortable with being a part of their day-to-day life.
 We’re seeing good advertisers use AI to automate performance, measurement, and smarter marketing decisions.
 For example, chatbots are now responding to customers across the web and on social platforms.
 But we’re seeing the best advertisers pair automation with personalization to give customers an experience at the right time, right place, and right format — in a way that feels tailored to them.

 7. Converting to Performance Marketing

 We’ve got an exciting year ahead, so let’s get to it!
-Which trend are you most excited about in the new year?
+Which of these digital advertising trends are you most excited about?
 Let us know in the comments below.

 Never miss a thing!

 Want the goods delivered straight to your inbox?

 Sign up for our blog recap emails to stay in-the-know about digital marketing, analytics, and optimization.

 Thanks for Subscribing!